ClickHouse/ClickHouse/docs/en/sql-reference/functions/time-window-functions.md

 - `time_attr` — Date and time.
 [DateTime](../data-types/datetime.md).
 - `interval` — Window interval in [Interval](../data-types/special-data-types/interval.md).
 - `timezone` — [Timezone name](../../operations/server-configuration-parameters/settings.md#server_configuration_parameters-timezone) (optional).

+The parameters above can also be passed to the function as a [tuple](../data-types/tuple.md).

 **Returned values**